Difference Between Del, Remove, Clear and Pop on Python Lists

 ValueError: list.remove(x): x not in list

-By default, the pop() method is used to remove the last element from the list, but it also accepts an optional parameter that represents the index number that is supposed to pop out or delete from the list.
-The pop() method also returns the value that it popped out or deleted from the list.
-Syntax
+By default, the pop() method is used to remove the last element from the list.
+But it also accepts an optional parameter that represents the index number.
+Simply pass the index number of the element you want to delete to the pop() method.
+It also returns the value that it popped out or deleted from the list.

 list_name.pop(index)